deeperunderstanding/scala-map-reduce/README.md

   - the shuffle phase is irrelevant to the user, but it's performance has significant impact on the performance of the entire system
 3. __Reduce__
   - the pairs of keys and lists of values are distributed to the reduce process which invokes the reduce function, provided by the user, for every key and the associated list of values.
-  - this can also be done completely in parallel, the results just need to be collected and returned to the user.
+  - this can also be done completely in parallel, the results just need to be collected, merged and returned to the user.

 On an example: Consider a map-reduce program, that counts the appearance of each letter in a sentence or a word.
 The word would be the input to the mapping function, which would go through the sentence letter by letter and return a key-value pair with the letter as the key and the number 1 as the value.